 A brief outline of past and future events related to the Canterbury earthquakes.

-12:51 pm (lunchtime), a 6.3 magnitude earthquake struck.
+12:51 pm (lunchtime), a 6.3 magnitude earthquake struck(external link).
 The quake was centred 10km south-east of the city at a depth of 5km.
 185 people died, 164 people were seriously injured and there was major, widespread damage.